 - The three theological virtues of Hope, Love and Faith

 There are some instances of other types of crosses being called a Papal cross simply because of an association with the Pope.
 For example, a large white single-bar cross in Ireland is known as the Papal Cross as it was erected to commemorate the first visit of Pope John Paul II to Ireland.
-In reality, it’s a regular Latin cross.
+In reality, it’s a regular Latin cross and not a true Papal cross.